htang7415/htang7415.github.io/_pages/about.md

   - /about.html
 ---

-I am now a Ph.D. student at UW-Madison of Mechanical Engineering.
-I completed both his M.S. and B.S. in Engineering Mechanics from Dalian University of Technology.
+I am now a Ph.D. student in Mechanical Engineering at UW-Madison.
+I completed both my M.S. and B.S. in Engineering Mechanics from Dalian University of Technology.

 Research interests
 ===